stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ## Auto LOS

-If the user has [applied their own Bing API key](#user-bing-key), then pressing a modifier key (Shift or Control) while selecting "Line of Sight ..."  will invoke **Auto LOS** ;  the calculation is performed automatically with 1% increments of the mission length.
+If the user has [applied their own Bing API key](#user-bing-key), then pressing a modifier key (Shift or Control) while selecting "Line of Sight ..."  will invoke **Auto LOS** ;  the calculation is performed automatically with 1% increments of the [naive mission length](#miscellaneous-notes).
 A set of resulting green/orange/red LOS lines is displayed on the map.

 Note that both options are available from the LOS analysis window; the modifier option is merely a convenience.